 Let me know if you get a yes. 🙂

 P.S.
-If you're interested in joining my all-online Student Motivation Course, we're opening up Cohort 4 soon, and it's the last opening we have planned.
-If you'd like more information when it's available, sign up here.
+If you're interested in joining my all-online Student Motivation Course, Cohort 4 is open now, and it's the last opening we have planned.
+If you'd like more information, click here.